 Tricks and hacks for anyone looking to start a bullet journal the right way and be successful with it.
 When done right, bullet journaling will increase productivity and organization.
 If the concept confuses you, then you need to read this!

-I am so excited to share all the tips and hacks that I have learned with bullet journaling.
+I am so excited to share all the tips and hacks that I have learned with bullet journaling (for more beginner journaling tips, find our guide here).
 In this post I will share my best hacks when setting up your bullet journal and also some hacks for covering mistakes.

 This post may contain affiliate links which means that if you purchase something through one of my links, I make a small commission.
 Thank you for supporting this blog!
 Read my full disclosure policy here.